 We lease our facilities and certain equipment under non-cancelable operating leases, some of which contain renewal options, escalation clauses and requirements to pay other fees associated with the leases.
 We recognize rent expense on a straight-line basis.
-Property at one of our campus locations is leased from a related party.
-Future minimum rental commitments as of September 30, 2015 for all non-cancelable operating leases are as follows:
+Two of our campus properties are leased from a related party.
+Future minimum rental commitments as of September 30, 2014 for all non-cancelable operating leases are as follows: